Student Support Services

 - Individual screenings (developmental and/or behavioral) may be administered in order to gather data to assist teachers in developing a support plan including suggested teaching strategies and interventions.

-- Occasionally the team may recommend the student have a full educational assessment administered by an outside professional.
-This assessment is to determine the student’s specific areas of academic difficulty, and would be the financial responsibility of the parents.
+- Occasionally the team may recommend the student have a full psycho-educational assessment administered by an outside professional.
+This assessment is to determine the student’s specific areas of academic or behavioral difficulty, and would be the financial responsibility of the parents.

-- An Individualized Learning Plan (ILP) or Academic Improvement Plan may be developed, focusing on the student’s unique learning style, and identifying student goals and objectives.
+- An Individualized Learning Plan (ILP) or Student Intervention Plan may be developed, focusing on the student’s unique learning style, and identifying student goals and objectives.
 Parent and teacher input are essential in developing the ILP.
 Parents are asked to attend a meeting to review the plan, as their support is critical to student success.